cloud-gov/cg-site/_kbarticles/2021-10-05-restricting-access-to-apps.md

 Route services are a good option to choose if you have a website or application that needs access restricted to a small group of authenticated users, or to a specific set of IP addresses (or IP range).
 This is common for intranet like applications that provide content or information that is not for public consumption, but rather for sharing inside an agency or office.

-You can think of a route service as working in tandem with the network infrastructure that manages traffic between the outside world and the cloud.gov environment.
+You can think of a route service as working in tandem with the network infrastructure that manages traffic between the outside world and the Cloud.gov environment.
 When you [register a route service](https://docs.cloud.service.gov.uk/deploying_services/route_services/#implement-a-route-service) for your app:

 * The router that manages inbound traffic first send requests for your application to the route service.
 * The route service manipulates or checks the incoming requests, as it's logic dictates.